 The visual design, however, is what really stands out.
 Coders decided to work with a rather minimalist style that goes well with the name.
 Since the presence of timber would suggest a green color, they elected to make the landing page primarily green.

-Eyeballs are quickly drawn to the phone number at the top of the page, which is set aside in its own green box.
-This is particularly useful, because many potential clients will continue to prefer to place a phone call when they want to book an appointment as opposed to using an online form.
+Eyeballs are quickly drawn to “Schedule Your Appointment”, which is set aside in its own green box.
+This is particularly useful, because many potential clients will find it extremely easy to book an appointment.

 Video packages have taken heat from many commentators, many of whom view them as annoying.
 Cedar Village Dentistry thumbed their collective noses at these designers and used one to great success by including a looped video at the top of their page that shows off their offices.